 Dividends received by certain non-corporate United States Holders (including individuals) may be "qualified dividend income," which is taxed at the lower capital gains rate, provided that (i) either our ordinary shares are readily tradable on an established securities market in the United States or we are eligible for benefits under a comprehensive U.S. income tax treaty that includes an exchange of information program and which the U.S. Treasury Department has determined is satisfactory for these purposes, (ii) we are neither a PFIC (as discussed below) nor treated as such with respect to the United States Holder for either the taxable year in which the dividend is paid or the preceding taxable year and (iii) the United States Holder satisfies certain holding period and other requirements, including that the United States Holder is not under an obligation to make related payments with respect to positions in substantially similar or related property.
-In this regard, shares generally are considered to be readily tradable on an established securities market in the United States Holders should consult their tax advisors regarding the availability of the reduced tax rate on dividends paid with respect to our ordinary shares.
-The dividends will not be eligible for the dividends received from other U.S. corporations.
+In this regard, shares generally are considered to be readily tradable on an established securities market in the United States if they are listed on the as our ordinary shares are expected to be.
+United States Holders should consult their tax advisors regarding the availability of the reduced tax rate on dividends paid with respect to our ordinary shares.
+The dividends will not be eligible for the dividends received deduction available to United States Holders that are corporations in respect of dividends received from other U.S. corporations.